MicrosoftDocs/power-pages-docs/power-pages-docs/templates/edit-custom-components-after-school.md

 # Edit the custom components for After School Program

-After School Program has many custom components and custom code.
-You can edit these directly using the robust PAC CLI tooling we have enabled for Portals in connection with VS Code.
+After School Program has many custom components and custom code, and you can edit these directly using the robust PAC CLI tooling we've enabled for Portals with VS Code.

-For more information, visit [MS Docs](https://docs.microsoft.com/en-us/powerapps/maker/portals/power-apps-cli).
+For more information, visit [MS Docs](https://docs.microsoft.com/powerapps/maker/portals/power-apps-cli).

 You can edit the code that comes as part of the solution template or extend the capabilities of the template according to your needs.